nevinera/quiet_quality/README.md

-Working locally, you'll generally want to commit a `.quiet_quality.yml` configuration file into the root of your repository - it'll specify which tools to run by default, and how to run them (whether you want to only run each tool against the "changed files", whether to filter the resulting messages down to only those targeting lines that have been changed), and allows you to specify the 'comparison branch', so you don't have to make a request to your origin server every time you run the tool to see whether you're comparing against `master` or `main` in this project.
+Working locally, you'll generally want to commit a `.quiet_quality.yml` configuration file into the root of your repository - it'll specify which tools to run by default, and how to run them (whether you want to only run each tool against the _changed files_, whether to _filter_ the resulting _messages_ down to only those targeting lines that have been changed), and allows you to specify the _comparison branch_, so you don't have to make a request to your origin server every time you run the tool to see whether you're comparing against `master` or `main` in this project.